Self-exciting point processes with spatial covariates: modeling the dynamics of crime

 \subsection{Boundary effects}

 As noted by \citet{Zhuang:2004ex} and \citet{Reinhart:2017}, boundary effects can be a problem if events are only observed in a subset of the space, such as if crimes are only recorded inside a specific jurisdiction.
-If crimes are only observed in the region \(X\) and time interval \([0, T)\), but also occur outside \(X\) and at \(t < 0\) or \(t \geq T\), parameter estimates can be biased by boundary effects.
-Unobserved crimes just outside \(X\) or before \(t = 0\) can produce near repeats which are observed, and observed crimes near the boundary of \(X\) can stimulate near repeats outside the boundary which are not.
+If crimes are only observed in the region \(X\) and time interval \([0, T)\), but also occur outside \(X\) and at \(t < 0\) or \(t \geq T\), maximum likelihood parameter estimates can be biased by boundary effects.
+Unobserved crimes just outside \(X\) or before \(t = 0\) can produce near repeats that are observed, and observed crimes near the boundary of \(X\) can stimulate near repeats outside the boundary that are not.
 This biases model fits to underestimate the rate of near repeats.

 These boundary effects are distinct from boundary effects in kernel density estimation \citep[e.g.][]{Cowling:1996kd}, which bias density estimates near the boundary.
 Similar problems occur here, with \(\lambda(s, t)\) biased near the boundary of \(X\), but additional biases on parameter estimates occur.
 The nature of these boundary effects can be seen clearly from the parameter updates in the M step of the EM algorithm.
 For example, the update step for \(\theta_L\) is